Grademark/grademark/README.md

 <a target="_blank" href="https://www.data-forge-notebook.com/"><img align="right" src="images/support1.png"></a>

-WORK IN PROGRESS: The API is fairly stable, but there are features yet to be implemented.

 This API builds on [Data-Forge](http://data-forge-js.com/) and is best used from [Data-Forge Notebook](http://www.data-forge-notebook.com/) (making it easy to plot charts and visualize).

 For news and updates see my blog [The Data Wrangler](http://www.the-data-wrangler.com/).